Jeanmec/drop-to.me/front/README.md

 # 🌐 Frontend [Drop-to.me](https://drop-to.me/)

 This project is built with **Next.js** (React framework) in **TypeScript**.
-It is designed to work with the NestJS backend and uses environment variables for configuration.
+It communicates with the NestJS backend via **WebSocket** and uses **PeerJS** for peer-to-peer connections.

 ## 🚀 Prerequisites

 - Node.js (version 18+ recommended, 22.04 if using Nixpacks)
 - npm or yarn
-- Backend URL (NestJS API)
+- Backend URL (NestJS WebSocket server)
+- PeerJS server URL

 ## ⚙️ Installation